pawanladukar/cfn-vpc/README.md

 # - Create Stack in AWS Cloudformation by importing file or as s3 object.

 # cfn_VPC_Template_1.yml
-- Creates AWS Components like VPC, Public/Private Subnets, SG, Internet Gateway attached public route.
+- Creates AWS Components like VPC, Public/Private Subnets, SG, Internet Gateway attached Public Route.
 - Create EC2 Instance in PublicSubnet with PublicIP OR Create and attach EIP to connect your instance remotely using:wq Pubic IP.